 Introduction to the uses, limitations, and shortcomings of various short-term and long-term forecasting techniques.
 Problems selected from accounting, finance, management and marketing.
 Prerequisite: upper-level Isenberg School of Management standing.
 This 3 credit course is listed as OIM 322.

 This course provides an introduction to Business Intelligence, including the processes, methodologies, infrastructure, and current practices used to transform business data into useful information and support business decision-making.
 Business Intelligence requires foundation knowledge in data storage and retrieval, thus this course will review logical data models for both database management systems and data warehouses.
 Students will learn to extract and manipulate data from these systems and assess security-related issues.
 Data mining, visualization, and statistical analysis along with reporting options such as management dashboards and balanced scorecards will be covered.
 Technologies utilized in the course include SAP Business Warehouse and Crystal Reports.
-This 3 credit course is listed as SCH-MGMT 453.
+This 3 credit course is listed as OIM 453.

 Overview of law and legal systems; attention to legal aspects of management problems.
 This 3 credit course is listed as MANAGMNT 260.